rusini/manool/_drafts/new_intro.md

 #### Give me a quick example of what code in MANOOL looks like

-In the second version of the language a "Hello World" program might look like
+A "Hello World" program might look like (in the second version of the language)

     ((extern "manool.org.18/std/1.0/all") in Out.WriteLine["Hello, world!"])